Skip to main content

 For example, the smart camera processes some information as soon as the product is set up, but it would only start processing biometric information from facial recognition if the user turned it on.
 Users can turn on this feature any time, not just at the product set-up.

-The design team decide to provide transparency information in the step-by-step instructions during initial account sign-up, and to deploy ‘just in time’ notice when users turn on additional features, including facial recognition.
+The design team decide to provide privacy information in the step-by-step instructions during initial account sign-up, and to deploy ‘just in time’ notice when users turn on additional features, including facial recognition.

 A graphic shows the set-up of a smart baby monitor.
 The users were shown a link to more information about the product’s privacy and security measures, which they could choose to interact with.
 A few weeks later, the baby monitor is due a security update that will change how some of the users’ personal information is processed.
 The users receive a notification on their mobile phone about the security update.
 They can navigate to a page that explains the changes.